Plants on the shoreline are the only sign of life among the quiet wooden docks.

-The 17-mile long Chesapeake Bay tributary cuts through farm fields and small towns as it flows southeast from Princess Anne and into Tangier Sound.
-A large portion of that land is designated as habitat for migratory birds and other wildlife, ensuring that the river remains abundant with critters.
-On the north side of the Manokin, Deal Island Wildlife Management Area’s 9 miles of trails and scenic roads offer views of great egrets and colorful summer sunsets.
-To the south, Fairmont Wildlife Management Area is home to waterfowl in the winter and migratory shorebirds in spring and autumn.
+The river’s headwaters start in Princess Anne and flow into the Chesapeake Bay, merging into the Tangier Sound.
+A large portion of the land surrounding the river is designated as habitat for migratory birds and other wildlife: on the north side of the Manokin, Deal Island Wildlife Management Area’s 9 miles of trails and scenic roads offer views of great egrets and colorful summer sunsets, and to the south, Fairmont Wildlife Management Area is home to waterfowl in the winter and migratory shorebirds in spring and autumn.
+These natural lands help ensure that much of the river remains protected.

 At the river’s mouth, historic buildings dating from the early 18th to the mid 20th centuries paint a picture of the Manokin’s past inhabitants.
 The buildings are located on a property known as the “Manokin Settlement,” and are united by a web of family connections.
 Added to the National Register of Historic Places in 1976, the Manokin Historic District offers a vista downriver to Tangier Sound and upriver to Princess Anne that’s believed to remain unchanged from the 17th century.